Undergraduate Application for Graduation

 Graduation Checklist and Application

-Students who expect to complete requirements for an undergraduate degree must file an application for graduation, with completed graduation checklist, and submit it to the Registrar's Office.
+Students who expect to complete requirements for an undergraduate degree must file the online application for graduation and submit it to the Registrar's Office.
 The deadline for filing the graduation application is stated in the University's academic calendar.
-Seniors who have filed a graduation application will receive an explanation of procedures for graduation along with a copy of their progress towards graduation degree audit advisement report.
+Seniors who have filed a graduation application online will receive an explanation of procedures for graduation.
 The Registrar's Office will review the advisement report and note any requirements still outstanding.
 Students are responsible for meeting with their faculty advisor to review the advisement report and make arrangements to complete any outstanding requirements.
 The Registrar's Office will notify students of their eligibility or ineligibility to graduate and participate in the graduation ceremony.

 Six (6)-Week Grace Period